Zenress/Iris-ToyProject/README.md

 python source/models/training.py --graphs
 ```

-**Note:** *The program also accepts g, gr, gra, grap and graph etc. Since it checks for anything contained in the word graphs*

 #### Data Analysis

 This program is made to show you information, correlations, maximum and minimum, distributions and so on via a profiling module.